Skip to content

 1. Global rules are defined in the configuration management cm repository and are applied to all repositories that are connected to gitStream.

-2. To exclude a specific repository from a global rule, you can create a configuration file in the cm repository and add a list of the unwanted repositories under the config.ignore_repositories property in the CM file.
+2. To exclude or run only on specific repositories from a global rule, you can use triggers.include.repository and triggers.exclude.repository in the cm file and add a list of the unwanted or wanted repositories respectfully.

 The .cm automation file